-AYSO Adult Soccer encourages everyone regardless of age, number of players on a team, or skill level, to get out and play!
-Get creative with how you play, whether it’s a game of 3v3, pick-up soccer, or futsal, AYSO Adult Soccer helps you get out, get fit, and have a good time with your community!
+AYSO Adult Soccer encourages everyone regardless of age, number of players on a team, or skill level, to get out and play.
+AYSO Adult Soccer helps you get out, stay fit and have a good time with your community.

 Here are some great examples of the type of soccer you can play within your community:

 The best way to start a new program!
 Coordinate a time and place for everyone to show up, create teams and get them playing.
 It’s as easy as that!
 Your numbers will determine the format in which you will play.
 Do you have enough to play the full field?
 Keep in mind to have a few subs for those weary legs!
 If not, you may want to consider bringing in the goals to the top of the penalty box and cut the field down to a more manageable size.

 A great way to play a fast paced, fun game of soccer.
 This game requires very little space and a minimum number of players to play.
 Typical field sizes are around 30 x 20 yards, but work with the space you have.
 No need to mark a field out, just put up small pop-up goals on either end of the box, throw out a ball and play!